-The first round of settle-up is associated with the Near-Final Cost of Recapture Report.
-The TEA generates this report in September, following the school year that has just ended.
-At this "near-final" stage of settle-up, all data elements except final tax collections as reported in the district's annual financial audit are incorporated in the Near-Final Cost of Recapture Report.
+The first round of settle-up is associated with the near-final Cost of Recapture Report.
+The TEA typically generates this report in September, following the school year that has just ended.
+At this "near-final" stage of settle-up, all data elements except final tax collections (from the schedule of delinquent taxes receivable) are incorporated in the near-final Cost of Recapture Report.

-The second round of settle-up is associated with the Final Cost of Recapture Report.
+The second round of settle-up is associated with the final Cost of Recapture Report.
 The TEA generates this report in May of the following school year.
-This report incorporates the tax collections as reported in the district's annual financial audit and any other updates that are available.
-If the Near-Final or Final Cost of Recapture Report indicates that the cost of recapture in a school year exceeds the final ASATR for that school year, the balance owed will be deducted from the ASATR due to the district in the subsequent school year.
+This report incorporates the tax collections reported in the PEIMS submission that reflects data reported in the annual financial audit (as required by the TEC, §44.008, and the Financial Accountability System Resource Guide) and any other updates that are available.

-For Districts Exercising Option 3 or Option 3 in Combination with the Technology Consortium Form of Option 4
+Settle-Up: For Districts Exercising Option 3 or Option 3 in Combination With the Technology Consortium Form of Option 4

 If your district exercises Option 3 or Option 3 in combination with the technology consortium form of Option 4, each Cost of Recapture Report will show your district's near-final or final Option 3 cost compared to the amount your district paid.
 If your district's near-final or final cost is more than the total amount paid, your district must pay the additional amount owed upon receipt of the report that shows the underpayment.
-Your district must make any payment owed electronically from your district's depository to the Comptroller's Treasury Operations Division according to the instructions detailed in the section titled "How does our district make its Chapter 41 payments?"
+Your district must make any payment owed electronically from your district's depository to the Texas Comptroller's Treasury Operations Division according to the instructions detailed in the section titled "How does our district make its Chapter 41 payments?"
 If your district's near-final or final cost is less than the total amount paid, the TEA arranges for the overpayment to be refunded as soon as possible.

-For Districts Exercising Option 4
+Settle-Up: For Districts Exercising Option 4

 If your district exercises Option 4, it is your district's responsibility to settle up with its partner(s).
 This settle-up process includes paying any amount due to your district's partner(s) and arranging for the payment of any amount due to your district from its partner(s).
-The Near-Final Cost of Recapture Reports will compare the near-final number of WADA needed to the number of WADA purchased.
-The Final Cost of Recapture Reports will compare the final number of WADA needed to the number of WADA purchased.
-After receiving the Near-Final and Final Cost of Recapture Reports, your district must update the information about the number of WADA purchased from each partner via the Chapter 41 subsystem of the online FSP System.
+The near-final Cost of Recapture Reports will compare the near-final number of WADA needed to the number of WADA purchased.
+The final Cost of Recapture Reports will compare the final number of WADA needed to the number of WADA purchased.
+After receiving the near-final and final Cost of Recapture Reports, your district must update the information about the number of WADA purchased from each partner via the Chapter 41 subsystem of the online FSP System.
 Submitting this information enables the TEA to make the appropriate adjustment to each partner's state aid.